 If you get an error message while previewing your file, find the error in the table below and follow the recommended fix.

 Error/Issue How to fix Loyalty rate missing from the parameters row Enter the loyalty rate in the parameters row.
-The fraction that you use needs to be between 0 and 1 (excluding 0).
+The fraction you use needs to be between 0 and 1 (excluding 0).
 Loyalty rate isn’t between 0 and 1, excluding 0.
 Enter a loyalty rate between 0 and 1, (excluding 0).
 The transaction upload rate is missing from the parameters row Enter the transaction upload rate in the Param row.
 This is the ratio of sales you’re uploading to the overall sales you can associate with a customer.
 The fraction needs to be between 0 and 1 (excluding 0).
 For example, if you upload half the sales that you are able to associate with a customer, your Transaction Upload Rate would be 0.5 for 50%.
 The transaction upload rate is not between 0 and 1 Enter a transaction upload rate between 0 and 1 (excluding 0).
 Email column value not hashed Emails should be hashed using SHA-256.
 First Name column value not hashed First names should be hashed using SHA-256.
-Surname column value not hashed Surnames should be hashed using SHA-256.
+Last Name column value not hashed Last names should be hashed using SHA-256.
 Phone Number column value not hashed Phone numbers should be hashed using SHA-256.
 Country Code can’t be hashed Remove hashing from country codes.
-Postcode can’t be hashed Remove hashing from postcodes.
+Zip Code can’t be hashed Remove hashing from zip codes.
 Can't find this conversion type.
-Add a new conversion type or change the text that you've entered.
-Use the exact same spelling and capitalisation on your upload file that you used when you created your conversion action in your account.
+Add a new conversion type or change the text you've entered.
+Use the exact same spelling and capitalization on your upload file that you used when you created your conversion action in your account.
 Can't use future dates for time of conversion Don’t use a future date in your ”Conversion Time” column.
 Can't use negative transaction amounts Don’t use negative transaction values.
 File size exceeds 50 MB after hashing Break down files larger than 50 MB into multiple files and upload them separately.
 Insufficient transactions

 Some of the conversion actions in your file don’t have enough transactions.
 In this case, only rows that didn’t get the error will be uploaded and applied.
 Try the following solutions: